Health Insurance Literacy

 Moving to a panel out of necessity, then testing AI moderation on purpose

-Our original plan was 8–12 human-moderated interviews under a tight screener, but recruitment stalled in the first weeks — strict criteria with no incentive made target participants hard to source.
+Our original plan was 8–12 human-moderated interviews under a tight screener, but we only recruited 8 participants.
 We pivoted to a paid panel (Maze/Prolific) to scale recruitment and unblock the study.
-The AI moderation choice was deliberate: many of the sponsors at UX360 were AI-moderation tools, and we wanted to test them in our own study.
+Instead of continuing human-moderated interviews, we switched to AI moderation after attending the UX360 research conference halfway through the quarter.
+Many of the sponsors are AI-moderated platforms, and we wanted to test them in our own study.

-We kept 8 human-moderated sessions for qualitative depth and ran 16 AI-moderated sessions through Maze, split into structured (8) and unstructured (8).
-Structured used our scripted guide; unstructured used general topics of interest.
+Since we had already collected insightful data from the 8 human-moderated sessions, we ran 16 AI-moderated sessions through Maze using two different AI workflows: structured (8) and unstructured (8).
+Structured used our scripted guide, and unstructured used general topics of interest.
 Structured hit the script but its probes were off-context, leading, or missing altogether.
-Unstructured probed better, but neither AI tier matched the nuance of a human follow-up.
+Unstructured probed better, but neither AI tier matched the nuance of a human moderator.

 Cost dominates selection

 The interviews surfaced "cost first" as a near-universal pattern.
-The survey ranked it precisely: out-of-pocket costs, deductibles, and premiums sat at the top, ahead of every coverage-quality measure.
+The survey showed the priority of each cost factor: out-of-pocket costs, deductibles, and premiums sat at the top, ahead of every coverage-quality measure.

 Top Selection Factors